Antique auctions, if you know what to look out for and how to do it right, can sometimes get better results than selling your stuff on eBay.

 A. Although there are many good and reliable auction houses throughout the UK and the US, you are best to carry out some basic checks, so you can tell the best operators (the cream of the crop, as it were).
 For example, do check the 'about us' page on their website to see what their background is, who their experts are.
 There are auctioneer trade associations both in the US and UK, but most important is to find out for yourself what types of sales the auction house holds and exactly how they market their lots.

-This article is continued in part two of this series "How to Sell Antiques & Collectibles at Auction Salerooms (Marketing)"
+This article is continued in Part 2 of this series "How to Sell Antiques & Collectibles at Auction Salerooms (Marketing)"

 "This page is part 1 of a 4 part article series"